 American writers are also contributing, including: Hal Cragin, Hunnah, Jordan Kyle, Kimi Recor, Kyle Neal, Pat Linehan and Tima Dee.

-The Canadian music publishing industry has grown to $282 million.
-Export has clearly been a driver of the overall growth in the industry with a recent study showing that 73 per cent of those revenues are from foreign sources.
+The revenues of our music publishing members have grown by $120 million in the past twelve years.
+Export has clearly been a driver of the overall growth in the industry with a recent study showing that two thirds of those revenues are from foreign sources.
 This represents a complete reversal of the ratio of domestic to foreign sources from what was found in a 2005 industry study, in which 28 per cent of revenue was from foreign sources.

 “CMPA Create is helping to showcase Canada’s talented songwriters and successful music publishers to global audiences and allowing participants to make strategic international business connections that can result in Canadian songs and culture being exported abroad.
 It is an invaluable initiative to grow the Canadian music publishing industry and strengthen creators’ access to international markets, which we will look to expand in the future,” says Margaret McGuffin, Executive Director of the Canadian Music Publishers Association.

 This year’s first edition of CMPA Create took place in September when CMPA, along with Canadian songwriters and music publishers, ventured to Berlin and Hamburg for CMPA Create Germany.